nurebiya/Ancient-Chinese/README.md

-# Ancient-Chinese
+# Old-Chinese

-## This is a repository for a future ancient Chinese project.
+This is a repository for the future old Chinese project.